NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 ---
 Now change the port number in Parsec:
-- Host PC, change the [Host Start Port] to 9000
+- Host PC, change the "Host Start Port" to 9000
-- Client PC, change [Client Port] to 9000
+- Client PC, change "Client Port" to 9000

 Start connect and check the ping.
 ~Good luck!